monopole/snt/review/README.md

 >
 > _Total Time: 5-30min_

-At this point, you have a raw k8s cluster, and a bespoke server with several configuration knobs that you'd like to run on your cluster.
+At this point, you have a raw k8s cluster, and two binary versions of `tuthello` stored in a container registry.

 The next sections deploy your server to the cluster using manual, declarative configuration.
 I.e.  you'll